CEO 001 Setting a Course for Your Business

 Who are your customers?
 How will you get them to buy your product or service and come back for more?
 Who are your competitors, and how will you differentiate your business from theirs?
-How can you communicate with them and they with you?
-In this course, you’ll find answers to these questions, using the array of market research sources available to New Yorkers.
-You’ll be able to use the elements and artistry of pricing, promotion, and location to develop a marketing plan appropriate to your business idea and budget constraints.
+In this course, you'll find viable answers to these questions, using the array of market research sources available to New Yorkers.
+You'll use the elements and artistry of pricing, promotion, and location to develop a marketing plan appropriate to your business idea and budget constraints.

 CEO 003 Formulating Your Financial Strategy